 At TribeFirst, we have a greater than 87% success rate, and 100% in the last six months, which will give extra confidence to HMRC that our client’s campaign will probably go on to fund.

 There are other options available to you, such as companies like Focused for Business, or IdeaSquares who run their own crowdfunding accelerators.
 Or you can work directly with these organisations on a 1-2-1 basis, where they help to connect you with lead investors and use their higher-than-average crowdfunding success rates to show that you’re more likely to gain funding.

 I’m going to make a bold prediction.
 The new guidelines for SEIS/EIS advanced assurance will provide a significant uplift in equity crowdfunding success rates across the sector.
 There are three reasons for this:

 - Companies that don’t properly prepare won’t receive advanced assurance for SEIS/EIS, so they will realise they’re at a disadvantage and either choose not to campaign, or do the legwork to find lead investors.

 - Companies will seek out more support from intermediaries who will help them find lead investors, and help give confidence to HMRC that the investment is likely to happen.

 - Significantly more companies will launch their campaign to the public with most of their initial target on the board already, which is a good thing for crowd investors because more campaigns will have been first vetted by more sophisticated investors.

 Only time will tell if my predictions are correct.
-However, the new guidelines should be seen as a good thing for the industry, and a good thing for your campaign.
+However, the new guidelines for schemes like SEIS should be seen as a good thing for the industry, and a good thing for your campaign.
 It will only encourage you to run the right kind of campaign – the well-prepared kind.